fkling/jsdeepdive/slides/00-intro/00-title.md

   content_width: 39
   column_width: 0.6
 ---
-A quick introduction to basic and important concepts of JavaScript
+A deeper look on important concepts of JavaScript

 Use the arrow keys (**&larr;, &rarr;**) to navigate through the page.